near/near-discovery-components/README.md

 Keep in mind that folders under `src` will be prepended to the widget name when it's deployed.
 E.g. `src/post/comment.jsx` will be deployed as `post.comment`.

+This repository is not compatible with the [VS Code Extension](https://docs.near.org/bos/dev/vscode) due to the replacements strategy featured in this repository.

 # Contributing

 Please create feature branches off of develop.